Complementary Frequency-Varying Awareness Network for Open-Set Fine-Grained Image Recognition: Experiments

 \subsection{Implementation Details}

 The images from Aircraft and CUB are resized to $448 \times 448$ as done in \cite{good-closed-set}, while those from Stanford-Cars are resized to $224 \times 224$.
 The ResNet50 and the `base' version of Swin Transformer (\emph{i.e.}, SwinB \cite{Swin}) are used as the feature extractor respectively in the feature extraction module.
 We use an SGD optimizer with the learning rate of $3 \times 10^{-4}$ and the weight decay of $1 \times 10^{-4}$, as well as an AdamW optimizer \cite{AdamW} with the learning rate of $5 \times 10^{-5}$ and the weight decay of $0.01$ for optimizing the CNN part and the transformer part, respectively. $N_t$, $N_f$, $N_b$ and $N_c$ are set to $20$, $4$, $32$, and $128$, respectively; $p_{min}$ is set to $0.2$ for avoiding filter values being too small, and $p_{max}$ is set to $20$ for avoiding the numerical overflow.
 The originally extracted features are $4$-times upsampled for obtaining the preliminary features, and the channels are simultaneously $8$-times pruned for decreasing the model complexity.
-At the inference stage, the values in $\boldsymbol{p}_h^1$ and $\boldsymbol{p}_l^1$ are simply set to $1$, since the model has been trained to be robust to the variance of these values, as shown in our additional experiments in the supplementary material.
+At the inference stage, the values in $\boldsymbol{p}_h^1$ and $\boldsymbol{p}_l^1$ are simply set to $1$, since the model has been trained to be robust to the variance of these values.